-As part of our research into podcasts for kids (and other types of kids media), Hook Research have been reaching out to kids podcast creators around the world – asking them about their experiences creating and running audio products aimed at younger audiences.
+As part of our Creator Conversation series, Hook Research have been reaching out to media owners and makers around the world – asking them about their experiences creating and running different products.

 We recently managed to catch up with Eric O’Keeffe, the host and producer of What If World Podcast – a podcast that crowd-sources creative ideas from children around the world and turns them into creative, fun, and powerful stories.
 While it’s a US-based podcast, we’ve spoken with lots of kids on this side of the Atlantic that consider it one of their favourites!